Haplogroup R1a: South Asia

 In South Asia, R1a1a has often been observed in a number of demographic groups.

 South Asian populations have the highest STR diversity within R1a1a, and subsequent older TMRCA datings.
 (Note: (Sengupta 2006): "We found that the influence of Central Asia on the pre-existing gene pool was minor.
 The ages of accumulated microsatellite variation in the majority of Indian haplogroups exceed 10,000–15,000 years, which attests to the antiquity of regional differentiation.
 Therefore, our data do not support models that invoke a pronounced recent genetic input from Central Asia to explain the observed genetic variation in South Asia.")
-In India, high frequencies of this haplogroup is observed in West Bengal Brahmins (72%) in the east, Bhanushali (67%) and Gujarat Lohanas (60%) in the west, Uttar Pradesh Brahmins (68%), Punjab/Haryana Khatris (67%) and Ahirs (63%) in the north, and Karnataka Medars (39%) in the south.
+In India, high frequencies of this haplogroup is observed in West Bengal Brahmins (72%) in the east, Bhanushali (67%) and Gujarat Lohanas (60%) in the west, Uttar Pradesh Brahmins (68%), Punjab/Haryana Khatris (67%) in the north, and Karnataka Medars (39%) in the south.
 It has also been found in several South Indian Dravidian-speaking Adivasis including the Chenchu (26%) of Andhra Pradesh and Kota of Andhra Pradesh (22.58%) and the Kallar of Tamil Nadu suggesting that R1a1a is widespread in Tribal Southern Indians.

 Besides these, studies show high percentages in regionally diverse groups such as Manipuris (50%) to the extreme North East and among Punjabis (47%) to the extreme North West.

 In Pakistan it is found at 80% among Yusufzai tribe of Pashtuns (51%) from Swat District, 71% among the Mohanna community in Sindh province to the south and 46% among the Baltis of Gilgit-Baltistan to the north.

 Among the Sinhalese of Sri Lanka, 23% were found to be R1a1a (R-SRY1532) positive.
 Hindus of Chitwan District in the Terai region Nepal show it at 69%.